abay-kulamkadyr/morse_code_device_driver/README.md

     LED Configuration: An LED configured with the morse-code trigger (see LED Configuration).

 ## Installation
-## Build the Module:
-1. Please see the makefile's content to fit your system
+1. Please see the makefile's content and modify the following environment variables to fit your system:
+    - KERNEL_SRC:
+        - The path to your Linux kernel source.
+This directory should contain the kernel's Makefile and other necessary build files.
+It's crucial for compiling the module against the correct kernel version.

+    - CROSS_COMPILE:
+        - The prefix for your cross-compiler tools.
+For ARM architectures, this might be something like arm-linux-gnueabihf-.
+Ensure that the cross-compiler is installed and accessible in your system's PATH.

+    - CORES:
+        - The number of parallel jobs to run during compilation.
+Setting this to the number of available CPU cores can speed up the build process.

+    - BUILD_ID:

+        - An identifier for the build.
+This can help differentiate between different builds, especially when deploying to multiple environments.

+    - PUBLIC_DRIVER_DIR:
+        - The directory where the compiled .ko (kernel object) files will be copied after a successful build.
+This is useful for deploying the module to other systems or directories.

 2. Open a terminal in the project directory and run:

-    ``` bash
+    ```bash
     make
     ```

-## Load the Module
+3. Load the Module
     ```bash
     sudo insmod morse-code.ko
     ```

-## Verify the Device File:
+1 Verify the Device File:

-## Ensure that the device file is created at /dev/morse-code:
+- Ensure that the device file is created at /dev/morse-code
     ```bash
     ls /dev/morse-code
     ```